shamimaaktar1/ChatGPT4SA/README.md

 1. `Case Study on Architecting the CampusBike Application.pdf` describes the case study on architecting the CampusBike application.
 It provides the business case and specifications, functional specifications, quality attributes, constraints, and tools and technologies (infrastructure, design, implementation, and testing) for the CampusBike application.

 2. `Towards Human-Bot Collaborative Software Architecting with ChatGPT.pdf` describes the idea and an initial case study of introducing ChatGPT in human-bot collaborative architecting.

+3. `Architectural Synthesis.pdf` outlines the non-functional requirements related to maintaining a green campus and provides PlantUML scripts for components and class diagrams.
+It also includes implementation scripts for various design patterns, as well as graphical representations of these patterns.

 ## Demo Video